gdm413229/swwmgz_m/ExtendedLore.md

   University of Nos-Kora.
 - November 12, 2110: John "BIGSHOT" Gunns is born.
 - 2120: Zanaveth III enrolls at the University of Nos-Kora.
+- 2121: The "Dark Alliance" is formed within the X'Animen coalition, composed of some of its "least desirable" members, and led by Zexwa Goshunk, the mastermind behind the destruction of the Mishe homeworld.
+This group wouldn't be seen as a threat until a century later.
 - 2128: Zanaveth II becomes CEO of Nekuratek.
 - 2137: The United States are reformed, now called "Union States".
 - 2140: Zanaveth III graduates in "Pancake Engineering" at the University of